monterail/guidelines/git.md

 ## [Freeze](http://www.youtube.com/watch?v=qSqnO8iGz9o)

-If your development process needs code freezing create a separate branches named `release/version` from the `dev` branch when needed.
+If your development process needs code freezing create a separate branch named `release/version` from the `dev` branch when needed.

     git checkout -b release/version dev # or hash if you want to freeze from specific point